Courseiva

 Correct answer & explanation

-When a router has a valid OSPF-learned route and can ping the next-hop IP but still fails to forward packets, the issue is often with the forwarding plane rather than the control plane.
-CEF (Cisco Express Forwarding) is the default hardware-based switching mechanism that handles packet forwarding; if it is disabled or its Forwarding Information Base (FIB) becomes corrupted, the router will not forward packets even though the routing table (RIB) is correct.
-Disabling CEF forces the router to use process switching, which can also cause forwarding failures if the process is not properly handling the traffic.
+When a router has a valid OSPF-learned route and can ping the next-hop IP but still fails to forward packets, the issue is often with the data plane rather than the control plane.
+Hardware switching mechanisms (such as fast switching or generic forwarding engines) handle packet forwarding; if they are disabled or the forwarding information base (FIB) becomes corrupted, the router will not forward packets even though the routing table (RIB) is correct.
+Disabling hardware switching forces the router to use process switching, which can also cause forwarding failures.

 Answer analysis